mavrn/Oxygen/README.md

 >> fn add x y => x + y
 ```

 Functions are called using the identifier and the respective arguments in brackets; separated by commas.
-Function calls
-can be nested.
 > Calling the "add" function:

 ```python